Milton Viorst: Personal life

 Viorst was married to the children's author Judith Viorst, known for Alexander and the Terrible, Horrible, No Good, Very Bad Day.
 They had three sons.
 He had earlier been briefly married to novelist Marion Meade.

-He died from complications of COVID-19 at a hospital in Washington, D.C., on December 9, 2022, at the age of 92.
+He died from complications of COVID-19 at a Washington, D.C., hospital on December 9, 2022, at the age of 92.
+He is survived by his wife, Judith; their three sons, Anthony, Nicholas, and Alexander; and their seven grandchildren.